RasaHQ/NLU-training-data/README.md

 ### Where do I put intents that fall into multiple domains?

-Please create a new category for mixed domains, for example: “mixed-smalltalk+weather”
+Please create a new folder for mixed domains, for example: “mixed-smalltalk+weather”

 ### What about training data that’s not in English?